-- In a food processor combine the sundried tomatoes, basil, chili, lemon zest and juice, vinegar and garlic and pulse until its blended into a thick paste.
+- In a food processor combine the sundried tomatoes, basil, Fresno chili pepper, lemon zest and juice, vinegar and garlic and pulse until its blended into a thick paste.

 - Add the almond flour and olive oil into the food processor and blend for 10 seconds until completely mixed in.

 - Place the halibut in a baking dish and season the fillets with salt and pepper.
 Spoon the sundried tomato mixture onto the halibut and use your fingers to press the paste all over the fish so that its completely coated.

 - Bake the fish for 12 minutes until the fish flakes with a fork.
 Sprinkle with fresh chopped parsley before serving.
 This dish is delicious with tartar sauce.

 I feel like it is fate that you posted this recipe, as wild caught halibut is on sale at my grocery store!

 One question… can you substitute anything for the Almond Flour?
 I cannot eat anything Almond so was hoping there is something else I can use?
 Thanks so much and can’t wait to try this!

 Absolutely fantastic!
 Made this for dinner with roasted Brussels sprouts.
 It’s definitely a keeper and one I will be making again and again.